 Psst: Planning a trip to the Europe in the winter?
 Czech out these other posts 😉

 - 12 Delightful Things to Do in Prague in Winter

 - 12 Charming Things to Do in Copenhagen in Winter

-- 10 Magical Things to do in Vienna in the Winter: The Ultimate Vienna Christmas Guide
+- 10 Things to do in Vienna in the Winter: The Ultimate Vienna Christmas Guide

 Be sure to download our FREE printable packing list so you don’t forget anything, too!

 Are you dying to explore Český Krumlov?
 Which one of these 14 reasons to visit Český Krumlov in the winter would be first on your to-do list?
 Drop us a comment below.

 Hey, did you find this post informative?
 Save it for later on Pinterest!

 Disclaimer: We received a complimentary Audio Tour and Český Krumlov Card, as well as complimentary Eurail passes during our trip.
 All opinions, historical references, inaccurate art history facts, or jokes in poor taste are 100% our own and nobody else’s fault.

 This FREE printable packing list will help make sure you don't forget anything for your trip to Europe this winter.
 Enter your email & we'll send you the PDF, plus our favorite travel tips for visiting Europe in the winter.